Asking for donations can feel uncomfortable, especially if you worry about coming across as pushy or transactional.

 There are so many ways to ask donations, but not every method works for every donor.
 The best approach depends on your audience and your goals.

-• Emails & letters: Perfect for storytelling, sharing impact, and making a clear ask.
+- Emails & letters: Perfect for storytelling, sharing impact, and making a clear ask.
+For a deeper guide on crafting compelling donation request letters, check out our full walkthrough on how to write a donation request letter.

 The secret?
 Meet your donors where they are.
 If they love texting, send a text.
 If they engage with your Instagram posts, ask for donations there.
 The easier you make it, the more likely they are to give.